LeeAdcock/edgeable/README.md

 - `on_delete_node(fn, id=None)` - Sets or changes a callback that is called when a node is deleted from the graph.
 - `on_delete_edge(fn, id=None)` - Sets or changes a callback that is called when a edge is deleted from the graph.

+Callback functions that return a `False` value will cancel the event.

 ### Node Class
 The `GraphNode` class represent nodes and associated properties within the graph.
 Nodes can be connected through directed or non-directed edges.